nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_3_authentication.md

 ## 3.1 Introduction

-In today’s increasingly connected world, the security of wireless networks is more critical than ever.
+In today's increasingly connected world, the security of wireless networks is more critical than ever.
 With the widespread adoption of WiFi in various environments - from homes and offices to public spaces - the need to safeguard these networks against unauthorized access and data breaches is paramount.
 This lecture delves into the intricate world of WiFi Authentication and Encryption, the twin pillars of WiFi security.

 ## 3.2 Authentication Fundamentals